QSuHack/assignment_wne/README.md

 # assignment_wne
 It's assignment due on my studies.
-It looks as it is requireq to look.
+It looks as it is required to look.
 Required ancient template is from my professor.